 Author: Irish Monks

-The hardcover books are made with two pieces of real wood on the inside.
-The leather is a 4 oz cowhide from a small supplier is New York state.
-The Glue we use to attach the leather to the wood is made at our facility and is a period correct wheat glue.
-Along the spine we use a modern perfect binding with modern glue to make the binding last longer that the older style.
-We also add three layers of mull cloth to the outside of the perfect binding, drying in between each layer, the mull cloth is a traditional way to make the binding stiff and strong.
+Reproduction Details: The hardcover books are made with two pieces of real wood on the inside.
+The leather is a 4 oz cowhide, from a small supplier in New York state.
+The Glue we use to attach the leather to the wood is made at our facility, and is a period correct wheat glue.
+Along the spine, we use a modern perfect binding, with modern glue, to make the binding last longer.
+We also add three layers of mull cloth to the outside of the perfect binding, drying in between each layer, a traditional way to make the binding stiff, strong, and resilient.

-All of our facsimiles are made after the order is placed.
+Note: All of our facsimiles are made to order.
 Please allow 4-6 weeks for notification of shipment.